GaryAsher/challenge-run-site/_games/tiny-rogues.md

 categories_data:
   - slug: any
     label: "Any%"
+    description: |
-    description: "Beat the game with any amount of Cinder."
+      Beat the game with any amount of Cinder.

   - slug: cinder-16
     label: "Cinder 16"
+    description: |
-    description: "Beat the game with all 16 Cinder modifiers active."
+      Beat the game with all 16 Cinder modifiers active.

   - slug: quest-any
     label: "Quest Any%"
+    description: |
-    description: "Beat a Quest with any amount of Cinder."
+      Beat a Quest with any amount of Cinder.

   - slug: quest-cinder-16
     label: "Quest Cinder 16"
+    description: |
-    description: "Beat a Quest with all 16 Cinder modifiers active."
+      Beat a Quest with all 16 Cinder modifiers active.

 # =============================================================================
 # CREDITS